 While the US cards are not coded, cards sold in the rest of the world include a country code.
 England is code 160.
 This might add to the value, but the rarest code – 061 – refers to the Rolex Headquarters means that the watch was bought privately directly from Rolex.
 This could increase the resale value in the future.
-The full list of country region codes has never been released by Rolex, but lists have been compiled by fans collectors all over the world.
+The full list of country region codes has never been released by Rolex, but lists have been compiled by fans and collectors all over the world.

 A New Rolex Warranty Card in 2020

 New Rolex Warranty cards will include the model/reference number, the serial number which is unique to the watch the date of purchase, which is completed by the official Rolex retailer at the point of sale.
-Both the land code the purchaser’s name are no longer included.
+Both the land code and the purchaser’s name are no longer included.
 Does this raise the value for Rolexes with these included on the warranty card?